ibm-cloud-docs/vpc/vpn-ts-cannot-connect-vpn-from-office-network.md

 Users can't access websites through their client VPN from the office network.
 {: shortdesc}

-The VPN connection fails to establish or disconnects shortly after connecting.
+The VPN connection fails to establish or disconnects shortly after the connection was established.
 {: tsSymptoms}

 The issue is caused by packet loss due to large packet sizes.